Here’s why and when 9 to 5 became 9 to 6:

 While this wasn’t the first labor change to address breaks, it was the largest, as California had the largest working population of any state at the time.

 Because many companies that functioned across multiple states had locations in California, the idea started to spread—even to states that didn’t pass similar labor regulations.
+Most companies began to adopt similar practices, leading to a more standardized workweek.

 I’ll get a lot deeper into these regulations and how they changed things later, but this is what we can define as the beginning of 9 to 6.